psarando/shire-reckoning/README.md

 At one time in prehistory, [autumn was the longest of the seasons](http://www.sym454.org/seasons/), so these dates might have matched the seasons better during this time (and may again about 4000 years from now), but these days summer is the longest season and the spring equinox comes relatively earlier than it did back then.
-So now the [autumnal equionx](http://en.wikipedia.org/wiki/Equinox) usually falls on September 22nd, and as I mentioned earlier, the 3 Enderi were probably intended to occur around this equinox.
+So now the [autumnal equionx](http://en.wikipedia.org/wiki/Equinox) usually falls on September 22nd (or early on the 23rd), and as mentioned earlier, the 3 Enderi were probably intended to occur around this equinox.

 Starting this calendar on Gregorian March 25 with "reformed" rules allows the Enderi to always start on Gregorian September 22,